-Getting the right image for blogs, articles and social content!
+Why you should use thoughtful images for blogs, articles and social content!

-People buy people and if you use cheap old stock image chances are your customers will think the same of you
+People buy people and if you use cheap old stock image the chances are your customers will think the same of you

 Whenever I see this man in a photo it makes me laugh – I call him ‘Internet Man’.
 He’s everywhere.
 But why?
 People seem to think that he gives the impression of a ‘safe pair of hands’ and that he can encourage people to buy from them.
-It’s a personal choice, but he’s just another stock image that demonstrates a lack of creativity and more importantly a lack of authenticity.
+It’s a personal choice, but he’s just another stock image that demonstrates a lack of creativity and, more importantly, a lack of authenticity.

 Unstaged images create an authentic connection